 Source: Agency for Healthcare Research and Quality (AHRQ), Center for Delivery, Organization, and Markets, Healthcare Cost and Utilization Project (HCUP) databases.
 Estimates for the total U.S. are from the National (Nationwide) Inpatient Sample (NIS).
-National estimates for 2001-2011 used the NIS trend weights for estimates consistent with the 2012 redesigned NIS.
 State estimates are from the State Inpatient Databases (SID), and not all States participate in HCUP.